Chicken and Dumplings

 As people moved around America, expanding the footprint of the nation, Mary’s recipes and influence went with them.

-Raised in the Northeast, this traditional Southern recipe made it to my childhood dinner table with some frequency.
+Raised in the Northeast of the United States, this traditional Southern recipe made it to my childhood dinner table with some frequency.
 Understanding where recipes come from and the history of the authors, the time, and culture, gives you a new appreciation for a steaming hot bowl of Chicken and Dumpling Soup.
 Enjoy.